Daily disposable contact lenses: pros and cons

 Protein, calcium, lipids and other substances found naturally in your tears can build up on your lenses.
 These deposits make your contacts less comfortable than when they were new, and can also make your eyes more prone to infection.

 Of course, lenses can be cleaned, but cleaning is not 100 percent effective.
 Some deposits will remain and continue to accumulate over time.

 There are two ways to avoid just about all contact lens care.
 One is to wear extended wear lenses continuously for several days, and then discard them when you remove them.

-Unfortunately, overnight wear of contact lenses is not a good idea for everyone, and wearing contact lenses during sleep may increase your risk of eye problems.
-Many eye care professionals and contact lens wearers feel that daily disposable contacts offer the best of both worlds: They are convenient because no lens cleaning is required, and they are healthy because there is no day-to-day accumulation of lens deposits, and no overnight wear.
+The other alternative is daily disposable contact lenses.
+Many eye care professionals and contact lens wearers feel that they offer the best of both worlds: They are convenient because no lens cleaning is required, and they are healthy because there is no day-to-day accumulation of lens deposits, and no overnight wear.

-How Different Are Disposables from Regular Lenses?
+How Different Are Daily Contact Lenses From Regular Lenses?

 Then contact lens manufacturers developed new manufacturing methods to produce high-quality lenses in greater volume, at lower cost.
 These advances led to lower lens prices, making it affordable to replace lenses more often.

-How Much Do Disposable
+How Much Do Daily Contact Lenses Cost?

-Can I Wear Disposables?
+Can I Wear Daily Contact Lenses?